A Learned Closure Method Applied to Phase Mixing in a Turbulent Gradient-Driven Gyrokinetic System in Simple Geometry: Closures

-For the purposes of our desired four moment model, we select $N=5$ (i.e. only a small subset of the 48 total Hermite moments), which is sufficient to fully exploit the information in the simulation defining the natural (kinetic, turbulent) relations between $g_3$ and $g_4$.
+For the purposes of our desired four moment model, we select $N=5$ (i.e. only a small subset of the 48 total Hermite moments).
+Since different Hermite moments are only connected to their direct neighbors, this is sufficient to fully exploit the information in the simulation defining the natural (kinetic, turbulent) relations between $ f_3$ and $ f_4$.

-In each time step of a subsequent fluid simulation, we numerically advance $g_{0:3}$ explicitly.
-The truncated moment, $g_4$, is calculated as follows.
-First, we project the state vector $g{0:3}$ onto the basis formed by the columns of $U$.
+Let $\mathbf f$ represent the column vector of the first four moments at a single time step: $\mathbf f = [ f_0\; f_1\; f_2\; f_3]^T$.
+In each time step of a subsequent fluid simulation, we numerically advance $\mathbf f$ explicitly via Eq.~\ref{dnaeq}.
+The truncated moment, $ f_4$, is calculated as follows.
+First, we project the state vector $\mathbf f$ onto the basis formed by the columns of $\mathbf B$.
 This entails finding the projection coefficients that define the amount of each SVD mode in the turbulent state at a given point in time.
-We will call these projection coefficients $\hat v$.
-We can do this by removing the row corresponding to the unknown $N^{th}$ moment from $U$ and extracting $\hat v$ from the following equation:
+We will call the column vector containing these projection coefficients $\mathbf c$.
+We can do this by removing the row corresponding to the unknown $N^{th}$ moment (the 5$^{th}$ row) from $\mathbf B$ and extracting $\mathbf c$ from the following equation: